SeismicSource/sourcespec/docs/theoretical_background.rst

 Finite bandwidth correction
 +++++++++++++++++++++++++++
-The final step is to correct the radiated energy for the finite bandwidth of the observed spectrum.
+Next step is to correct the radiated energy for the finite bandwidth of the observed spectrum.
 Following :cite:t:`Lancieri2012` (equation 4), and :cite:t:`DiBona1988`, the noise-corrected radiated energy is divided by the following factor: